LeonardoBerti00/DeepMarket/README.md

 # DeepMarket: Conditioned Diffusion Models for Realistic Market Simulation
 DeepMarket is a Python-based open-source framework developed for Limit Order Book (LOB) simulation with Deep Learning.
-This is the official repository for the paper Conditioned Diffusion Models for Realistic Market Simulation.
+This is the official repository for the paper ...

 ## Introduction
+DeepMarket offers the following features:
+1. Pre-processing for high-frequency market data.
+2. Training environment implemented with PyTorch Lightning.
+3. Hyperparameter search facilitated with WANDB.
-We present DeepMarket, an open-source Python framework  developed for LOB market simulation with deep learning.
-DeepMarket offers the following features: (1) pre-processing for high-frequency market data; (2) a training environment implemented with PyTorch Lightning; (3) hyperparameter search facilitated with WANDB; (4) CDT and CGAN implementations and checkpoints to directly generate a market simulation without training; (5) a comprehensive qualitative (via the plots in this paper) and quantitative (via the predictive score) evaluation.
+4. Implementations and checkpoints for TRADES and CGAN to directly generate market simulations without training.
+5. comprehensive qualitative (via the plots in the paper) and quantitative (via the predictive score) evaluation.
 To perform the simulation with our world agent and historical data, we extend ABIDES, an open-source agent-based interactive Python tool.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisities
 This project requires Python and Conda.
 If you don't have them installed, please do so first.
-It is possible to do it using only pip but in that case you are on you own.
+It is possible to do it using pip, but in that case you are on you own.

 ## Installing
 To set up the environment for this project, follow these steps: